Gardening is a valuable activity that benefits kids in many ways, and helps them grow alongside the plants they care for.

 23. It gives them self-confidence and a sense of purpose.
 (They see that their efforts produce results.)

 24. It helps them relax.

 25. They feel satisfaction in learning a new life skill.

-Gardening goes beyond the basics of seed+soil=plant and is valuable activity for kids to enjoy outside.
-Along the way, they’ll enjoy unanticipated benefits and develop alongside the plants they are caring for.
+Gardening goes beyond the basics of seed + soil = plant and is valuable activity for kids to enjoy while spending time outside.
+Along the way, they’ll reap unanticipated benefits and develop alongside the plants they are caring for.
 So let’s get outside and grow something together!

 Our Garden Planner is a great tool to use when getting your kids involved in gardening.
 Using the square foot gardening method, it helps kids visualize and plan their future garden and makes the process fun!
 Whether you’re a beginner or an experienced gardener, you’ll enjoy the visual promise of this planner.